 Fluid Viscous Dampers can also be included in a base isolation system where the damper is used to augment the energy dissipation of the isolators.
 These Viscous Damping Devices most often provide viscous (velocity-dependent) damping that significantly improves the performance and effectiveness of the isolators mentioned above.

-The addition of fluid viscous dampers to a base isolation system greatly enhances the performance of the isolators.
+The addition of Taylor Dampers to a base isolation system greatly enhances the performance of the isolators.
 The most significant effect is the reduction in dynamic displacement, observed to be by as much as 50%.
 There is a corresponding reduction in base shear by the same amount, meaning lower forces and accelerations place on the isolated structure.

-The reduction in dynamic displacement provided by the addition of the Fluid Viscous Dampers can reduce the required size of the base isolation system by decreasing the cost of the bearings, moat covers, utilities entering the building, and other items that increase in cost as displacement increase.
+The reduction in dynamic displacement provided by the addition of the Taylor Dampers can reduce the required size of the base isolation system by decreasing the cost of the bearings, moat covers, utilities entering the building, and other items that increase in cost as displacement increase.
 This reduction to the system components make it less costly and more practical to design and build.
-It is not uncommon to find that a combination of Fluid Viscous Dampers and base isolators, when optimized for performance, is less costly than the isolators would have been without the dampers.
+It is not uncommon to find that a combination of Taylor Dampers and base isolators, when optimized for performance, is less costly than the isolators would have been without the dampers.

-If you are interested in learning more about how a base isolation system with the use of FVDs can improve the safety of your building, please contact our team today.
-You can also read case studies about past projects in our featured content section.
+If you are interested in learning more about how a base isolation system with the use of Taylor Dampers can improve the safety of your building, please contact our team today.
+You can also read examples of structures that use this technology in this blog post.

 You can connect with us on the following social media channels as well for all the latest news and information from Taylor Devices